-Because as much as I have already committed to not striving my way through life, I still have much to learn.
+As much as I have already committed to not striving my way through life, I still have much to learn.
 I still assume that if things fall apart, I can hold them together, if things don’t work out, I can MAKE them work, if we run out of time, I can find some more, I can steal some, I can tie myself into a knot and somehow make up for it all.

 I still assume I’m stronger than most people.
-Which is hilarious, since life has done nothing the past four years but show me that I’m not, that I’m as powerful but also just as frail as the rest of us.
+Which is hilarious, since life has done nothing the past years but show me that I’m not, that I’m as powerful but also just as frail as the rest of us.

 Maybe I believe that I MUST be stronger than other people.
 Maybe I don’t know who I am if I’m not.
 Maybe I don’t know how to be safe, how to be held, how to be loved, if I’m not.